 What Is a Financial Plan?

 A financial plan identifies, organizes and prioritizes your financial goals, then outlines the steps you need to take to achieve them.
-They can also help you track your progress toward these financial goals and help you determine whether you need to make adjustments.
-These plans may cover financial needs like consolidating debt, opening bank or brokerage accounts, establishing a savings regiment or building an investment plan.
+It can also help you track your progress toward these financial goals and help you determine whether you need to make adjustments.
+These plans may cover financial needs like consolidating debt, opening bank or brokerage accounts, establishing a savings regimen or building an investment plan.

 Financial plans can stretch over years, months or decades, depending on the time horizon of your goals.
 But through seemingly small steps, like having a monthly savings goal or investing a portion of your paycheck, your financial plan can lead to much better preparation for the future.